 Whether you use a dedicated video-sharing channel such as YouTube or Twitch for your livestreams, social media such as Facebook or Twitter’s Periscope, or a customizable community platform such as Disciple, there are a number of ways to make money from live streaming these days.

 1. Asking for tips or donations

 The easiest way to monetize your live stream audience is to directly request tips or donations.
-Your audience, especially the most loyal fans, will realize that you have to make a living, and if they appreciate your video content enough, they’ll be more than happy to throw a few pounds or dollars your way.
+Your audience, especially the most loyal fans, will realise that you have to make a living, and if they appreciate your video content enough, they’ll be more than happy to throw a few pounds or dollars your way.

 Most platforms have some kind of integrated tipping service these days, for instance, YouTube has Super Chat for live streams, which allows viewers to buy Super Stickers which they can display in the chat window and you get a cut from each purchase.
 Facebook has a Stars system that enables viewers to buy and send stars to you, which have a monetary value.
 Twitter uses a similar Bits system, where each Bit is worth one cent.

 Although it is difficult to make a full-time income from tips and donations alone, it can be a good start.
 If you’re new to live streaming and only just building up an audience, it’s a great place to begin and will help prove to yourself that you can make some money doing it.
 Consider it a “proof of concept” that people like your streams enough to pay you some money for making them.

 The next step up from random donations and tips is to start receiving regular payments from viewers.
 Rather than waiting for people to tip you, you can offer access to exclusive streams for a regular payment.
 This differs from a subscription as people are not tied in contractually for any length of time and can stop the payments whenever they want.